-- Digitally certified PDF signature - · Print form, manually sign, scan to PDF
+- Digitally certified PDF signature - Print form, manually sign, scan to PDF

-T rustee Name:

-Linton Man III
+Liston Mann III

-ame of Charter School Education Corporation:

-l Incommon Charter Schools New York City
+Unimma Charter Schools New York City

-1. List all positions held on the education corporation Board of Trustees ("Board" (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+1. List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).

-Chair of Board

-Chair of Executar Committee
+Chair of Bound Chair of Executive Committee Chair of Academic Committee

-Chair of Academiz Comittee

 2. Are you related, by blood or marriage, to any person employed by the school and/or education corporation?

-Yes X No

-If Yes , please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
+If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.

-•

-2 Are you related by blood or marriage, as level adouting to relate the second

-٥. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?
+3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?

-Yes X No

-•

 If Yes, please describe the nature of your relationship and if the student could benefit from your participation.

 4. Are you related, by blood or marriage, to any person that could otherwise benefit from your participation as a board member of the education corporation?

-Yes No If Yes, please describe the nature of your relationship and if this person could benefit from your participation. the company of the second seco 5.
-Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities?
-Yes X No If Yes , please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.
+If Yes, please describe the nature of your relationship and if this person could benefit from your participation.

+and the second second

+5. Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities?

+If Yes, please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.